Mosaics/SwiftGen/Documentation/templates/MigrationGuide.md

 *** Work In Progress — Will be consolidated once the release is ready ***

+* IB #419: Split up the templates into one for scenes and one for segues (in preparation for future templates for accessibility labels, ...).

 # Templates 2.1 Migration Guide

 ## Functionality changes in 2.1 (SwiftGen 5.1)